JFormDesigner/FlatLaf/flatlaf-swingx/README.md

 Many SwingX components that do not use UI delegates (e.g. `JXButton`, `JXLabel`, `JXList`, etc) work with FlatLaf without adaptation.

-Following SwingX components, which use UI delegates, are supported by this
+Following SwingX components, which use UI delegates, are currently supported by this addon:
-addon:

 - `JXBusyLabel`
 - `JXDatePicker`